druxt/druxt.js/docs/content/modules/site/getting-started.md

 title: Getting started with DruxtSite
 ---

-> Druxt is a Fully Decoupled Drupal framework.

-The DruxtSite module gives you an out-of-the-box Drupal site experience with a Nuxt.js frontend.
+> DruxtSite gives you an out-of-the-box Drupal site experience with a Nuxt.js frontend.

-Think of the DruxtSite module as a distribution of Drupal, Nuxt and Druxt to provide Vue.js theme layer for Drupal.
+Think of the DruxtSite module as a distribution of Drupal, Nuxt and Druxt to provide a Vue.js theme layer for Drupal.

 * * *